 Exams and Tests

-There may be a family history of malignant hyperthermia or unexplained death during anesthesia.
+There may be a family history of MH or unexplained death during anesthesia.

 The person may have a fast and often irregular heart rate.